Fall 2022 Soccer FAQs

 Q. Where do we play?

-A. All practices and games are held at Ronkonkoma Middle School on Peconic
+A. All games are held at Ronkonkoma Middle School on Peconic Street in Ronkonkoma.
+Practices are held at Ronkonkoma Middle School and can also be held at Cherokee School in Ronkonkoma.

 Q. I registered, when will I hear from the league or a coach?